Author ORCID Identifier

 Digital Object Identifier (DOI)

 Trumbo, Gretchen, "Assessing Self-Perceived Nutrition-Related Lifestyle Behaviors and Knowledge of University Music Students Following a Targeted Presentation" (2021).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 84.